mzalaya/screenkhorn/README.md

 Small Demo
 ================
 Given a ground metric `M`, the discrete measures `a` and `b` and the entropy parameter `reg` that define the Wasserstein metric.
-The parameters `n_budget` and `m_budget` that corresponds to the number of points to be considered.
+The parameters `n_budget` and `m_budget` correspond to the number of points to be considered.
 Then the Screenkhorn object can be created.

 ```python
 >>> from screenkhorn import Screenkhorn